datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. Dataflow
 4. Dataprerp

+B is correct because Dataproc is a managed Hadoop service and runs Apacke Spark applications.

 > Promote a Cloud BigTable solution with a lot of data from develoopment to production and optimize for performance.

-1. Change your Cloud BigTable instance type from Development to Production, and set the number of nodes to a least 3.
+1. X Change your Cloud BigTable instance type from Development to Production, and set the number of nodes to a least 3.
 Verify that the storage type is HDD.
 2. Export the data from your current Cloud BigTable instance to Cloud Storage.
 Create a new Cloud BigTable Production instance type with a least 3 nodes.
 Select the HDD storage type.
 Import the data into the new instance from Cloud Storage.
 3. Change your Cloud Bigtable instance type from Development to Production, and set the number of nodes to at least 3.
 Verify that the storage type is SSD.
-4. X Export the data from your current Cloud BigTable instance to Cloud Storage.
+4. Export the data from your current Cloud BigTable instance to Cloud Storage.
 Create a new Cloud BigTable Production instance type with a least 3 nodes.
 Select the SSD storage type.
 Import the data into the new instance from Cloud Storage.

+A is correct because Cloud Bigtable allows you to 'scale in place' which meets your requirements for this scenario.

 > A company wants to connect cloud applications to an Oracle databese in its data center.
 Requirements are a maximum of 9 Gbps of data and a Service Level Agreements (SLA) of 99%

-1. X Implement a high-throughput Cloud VPN connection
+1. Implement a high-throughput Cloud VPN connection
 2. Dedicated Interconnect
 4. Cloud Router with VPN
 4. Partner Interconnect

+A is not correct.
+Cloud VPN traverses the public internet.
+It is useful for low-volume connections.
+The SLA offered by Google covers the Cloud VPN service itself, and not the internet transport.
+So it would not meet the SLA requirement.

 > Source data is streamed in bursts and must be transformed before use.